StefanBelic1/Mono_QA_zadatak/BUG_REPORT.md

 2. Observe the displayed albums.

 ### Expected Result
-The homepage should show only **albums**, each with a cover photo and title.
+The homepage should show only albums, each with a cover photo and title.
 Individual images should appear only after entering a specific album.

 ### Actual Result